EHRI Team at KNAW-NIOD Institute for War, Holocaust and Genocide Studies

 Karel is a Senior Researcher at NIOD, and historian of Eastern Europe (particularly Ukraine and the Soviet Union), the Holocaust, and World War II.

-He was involved in the organization of EHRI fellowships, a summer school and seminar and became Co-Director in 2019.
+He was involved in the organization of EHRI fellowships, the online course, a summer school and a seminar, and became Co-Director in 2019.
 He is the scientific coordinator of the third phase of the EHRI project.

 Reto is a historian whose main research interest lies at the intersection of the history of historiography, archival theory and digital humanities.
 He has published extensively on the digital transformation of historical and archival thought.